SimonMably/100_Days_of_Code/README.md

     the course, and the 2 days worth of Googling hasn't been fruitful.
     Im going to move on to the next lessons for the time being, then come back sometime ing the future and hope I can find a solution.

+**Blog Site - Day 69**

+    Took a while, mainly because I wanted to add some extra things (pagination for example).
+    I also tried to find out how to incorporate some sort of reply system to the comments, but I haven't find any examples or anything yet.
+I'll do this in the future.